Today’s playful preschool theme is all about rainbows! I decided to try a little bit of a rainbow melting ice experiment with the kids.

 We compared two different experimental styles in a rainbow of color.

-Materials we used
+Materials we used:

-Ice
+- Ice

-Coarse salt
+- Coarse salt

-Food coloring
+- Food coloring

-Purple gel food coloring
+- Purple gel food coloring

-Watercolors
+- Watercolors

-Directions for our first melting ice experiment
+Directions for our ice experiment for preschoolers:

-Yip, love this purple!
+Yup, love this purple!
 It comes from this neon set of gel coloring.

-Directions for our second melting ice experiment
+Directions for our second ice experiment for preschoolers:

 So here we salted our ice block with plain salt.
 It was kind of hard to see the ice making the craters because of the lack of color.
-THEN we started painting our rainbow with the water paints.
+Then, we started painting our rainbow with the water paints.

 They took nicely and after a few minutes more of melting we were able to see our craters better.

-Take a look at that color!
+Take a look at that color that this ice experiment for preschoolers created!

 Painting the ice after the salt had been added was definitely a more visual experience versus the color salt.

+We hope that you will enjoy these ice experiments for preschoolers as much as we did.
 See our other rainbow activities from last week!

 Sort and Count Rainbow Puzzle Busy Bag